Origins of the UV continuum and Balmer emission lines in Little Red Dots: observational validation of dense gas envelope

-We also note that the stellar origin for the UV continuum can account for observations of LRDs spatially resolved in the rest-frame UV, comprising $\sim 1/3$ of the samples reported in the literature \citep[e.g.,][]{Rinaldi2025ApJ,Kokorev2025arXiv}.
-The remaining LRDs are spatially unresolved, including gravitationally lensed sources with tighter size limits ($<100~{\rm pc}$) yet show V-shaped SEDs \citep[e.g.,][]{Furtak_2024,C.Chen_2025}, which suggests that the UV emission mainly originates from young compact stellar clusters in the nuclear region, as described in this model (Figure~\ref{fig:models}a).
+We also note that the stellar origin for the UV continuum can account for observations of LRDs spatially resolved in the rest-frame UV, comprising $\sim 1/3$ of the samples reported in the literature \citep[e.g.,][]{Rinaldi2025ApJ,Kokorev2025arXiv,Baggen2026ApJ}.
+The remaining LRDs are spatially unresolved, including gravitationally lensed sources with tighter size limits ($<100~{\rm pc}$) yet show V-shaped SEDs \citep[e.g.,][]{Furtak2024Natur,C.Chen_2025,Yanagisawa2026arXiv}, which suggests that the UV emission mainly originates from young compact stellar clusters in the nuclear region, as described in this model (Figure~\ref{fig:models}a).
+Additionally, this picture is consistent with a recent work by \citet{Sun2026arXiv} that shows that the UV luminosity in LRDs can be predominantly attributed to the SFG component, by decomposing the LRD spectra into SFG and central engine component.
 Overall, this model provides a self-consistent explanation for the observational results and is thus the most favored among the envelope models considered here.